Social work programs

 |PSY 215 - Research Design and Introductory Statistics

-(4 credits) This course acquaints the student with basic empirical research techniques in the behavioral sciences including political science, psychology, social work and sociology.
+This course acquaints the student with basic empirical research techniques in the behavioral sciences including political science, psychology, social work and sociology.
 The course aims to enable the student to function as a conductor and a consumer of behavioral science research.
 Techniques include: observation, questionnaire and survey, interview, single-subject designs, qualitative research, and experimental and quasi-experimental methodologies.
 Topics include: descriptive and basic inferential statistics, sampling methods and research ethics.
-Prerequisites: PSY111, SOC101, PSC101, or PSC105, and fulfillment of the Quantitative Reasoning requirement.
+Prerequisites: PSY111, SOC101, PSC101, or PSC105, and fulfillment of the general education math requirement.
+(4 credits)

 |SOC 101SS - Principles of Sociology